jhajek/forge/_posts/2011-07-14-spaces-will-always-kill-you.md

 Exactly.

 This point is no more vitally important than in dealing with vmware esx and esxi servers.
 Especially when dealing with datastores.
-See this link for the gory details <a href="http://kb.vmware.com/kb/1010832" target="_blank">http://kb.vmware.com/kb/1010832</a>
+See this link for the gory details [http://kb.vmware.com/kb/1010832](http://kb.vmware.com/kb/1010832 "VMWare knowledge base 1010832")

 I have my vcenter instance and I am managing 3 esxi-servers.
 If I want to download the entire .vmdk (virtual machine) for backup I would simply change my options in vCenter and goto DATASTORES.